-If the company gives out equipment to their new employees, this is also a good time to get that equipment — so that the employee has everything they need on their first day.
+If the company gives out equipment to their new employees, this is also a good time to give them that equipment — so that the employee has everything they need on their first day.

 It’s vital to make your new hire as comfortable as possible at the start of the process — after all, successful recruitment is the first step in creating a great employee experience.

-After all this is done, the onboarding process can officially begin.
+After all this is done, the employee onboarding process can officially begin.

 💡 Plaky Pro Tip